lyd911/quick-draw/readme.md

 ### Procedure

 1) Get the dataset as mentioned above and place the `.npy` files in `/data` folder.
-2) First, run `LoadData.py` which will load the data from the `/data` folder and store the features and labels in  pickel files.
-3) Now you need to have the data, run `QD_trainer.py` which will load data from pickle and augment it.
+2) First, run `QD_trainer.py` which will load the data from the `/data` folder and store the features and labels in  pickel files.
+Then load data from pickle and augment it.
 After this, the training process begins.
 The output is trained model file 'QuickDraw.h5'.
-4) Now you need to test the model, run `QuickDrawApp.py` which will take the test file stored in source folder as the input, and get the prediction.
+3) Now you need to test the model, run `QuickDrawApp.py` which will take the test file stored in source folder as the input, and get the prediction.

 ### Requirements